plone/training/theming/theme-package.rst

    eggs = ${instance:eggs}

-And add this parts to the list of parts:
+And add these parts to the list of parts:

 .. code-block:: ini